bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 A single train iteration is about 105 secs.

-A single eval iteration is about 12 min (1 iteration eval on each of 29 datasets) - we perform it once every 1k iteration.
+A single eval iteration is about 12 min (1 iteration eval on each of 29 datasets) - we perform it once every 1k iteration and it "costs" about 7 iterations or 0.7% of training.

+A checkpoint is saved in 40 secs, which is about 1/2 iteration duration.

 We consumed 20B/450B tokens.